The Whole Book

 Sliding-Scale Pricing

-I offer sliding scale pricing options to provide more access for writers who need this and reconciliation pricing for IBPOC and/or Trans Writers.
+I offer sliding scale pricing options to provide more access for writers who need this and reconciliation pricing for BIPOC and/or Trans Writers.

 For recently unemployed writers or writers experiencing reduced income and who do not have access to generational or personal wealth.